ACP3/cms/README.md

 Make sure that you have installed nvm (node version manager).

-If so, execute the following command from the project's root directory, to install the necessary frontend development dependencies:
+If so, execute the following commands from the project's root directory, to install the necessary frontend development dependencies:

 ```sh
 $ nvm install